6gk/colourpicker/README.md

-# colorpicker
+# colourpicker
-A small tool for X11 that prints the color value of a specific pixel in RGB.
+A small tool for X11 that prints the colour value of a specific pixel in RGB.

 ### Usage
-`colorpicker X Y`
+`colourpicker X Y`

 ### Dependencies
 XLib